savonet/liquidsoap/doc/content/build.md

 Generally speaking, compiling from source may require the latest version of the liquidsoap code as well as its dependencies.
 Some of its dependencies are optional and can be ignored at first and some are not.

-Be aware that, although `opam` is generally aware of required minimal version for dependencies, `dune` is not.
+Keep in mind that, although `opam` is generally aware of required minimal version for dependencies, `dune` is not.
 If a dependency is outdated, `dune` compilation will simply fail, at which point your may have to figure out if you need to update a dependency.